Firewall filtering modes in ESET Windows home products

 Press the F5 key to access Advanced setup.

-Click Firewall and expand Advanced.
+Click Network Protection → Firewall.
 Select your desired filtering mode from the Filtering mode drop-down menu and click OK to save your changes.
 Continue to the next section for a summary of each filtering mode.

 Version 9.x: Click Personal Firewall and expand Basic.

 The filtering mode influences the behavior of the firewall and the level of user interaction required.
 The filtering modes for the ESET firewall are listed below: